We can't wait to welcome you to the 24th National Dementias conference in February 2022.

 As we have all adapted to a new way of working, prompted by the COVID-19 pandemic, it is clear that ensuring that people with dementia get the best possible management is more important than ever.
 The Dementias series, already an essential event in the calendar of all those with an interest in any aspect of dementia, provides the ideal opportunity for an evidence based update on recent best practice for dementia diagnosis, management and care.

-We have put together an agenda that will allow plenty of time to exchange ideas and network over the two days.Key themes for 2021 include:
+We are busy putting the final touches on an agenda that will allow plenty of time to exchange ideas and network over the two days.Here are some key themes from the 2021 conference:

 - The impact of Covid-19 on dementia practice

 - Early progress towards dementia prevention

 - What can epidemiology tell us about dementia

 - Frontotemporal dementia